kairosdb/kairosdb/src/docs/MemoryQueueVsFileBacked.rst

 =================================

 In the kairosdb.conf file there is a sub section for queue_processor.
-The queue processor class can be set to either MemoryQueueProcessor or FileQueueProcessor.
+The queue rowProcessor class can be set to either MemoryQueueProcessor or FileQueueProcessor.
-The primary job of the queue processor is to batch up data so it can be efficiently sent to whatever data store you have configured.
+The primary job of the queue rowProcessor is to batch up data so it can be efficiently sent to whatever data store you have configured.
 The queue also helps smooth out spikes of incoming data.

-Regardless of what queue you configure the queue processor works the same.
+Regardless of what queue you configure the queue rowProcessor works the same.
 Data is first inserted into the queue.
 A single worker thread waits for data to be inserted into the queue.
 The thread waits for a minimum batch size or a time limit before grabbing data to be inserted.
 The minimum limits are configured in kairosdb.conf.